BitCurator/bitcurator-access-webtools/README.md

 * git clone https://github.com/kamwoods/dimac

 Running the sample program is easy.
-Simply do the following:
+First, you'll need to tell the Flask application where the directory containing your disk images is.

+* cd dimac/dimac

+Now, edit image\_browse.py and change the image\_dir directory to the appropriate directory on your host.
+Now:

-* cd dimac
+* cd ../
 * python runserver.py

 Now, open a web browser and navigate to 127.0.0.1:5000

 # Dependencies

+DIMAC is a Flask app.
+It has been tested with Python 2.7.3, Flask 0.10, and the related dependencies for Flask (including Jinja2).

-On a Debian or Ubuntu system:
+On a Debian or Ubuntu system, fulfilling these dependencies is easy.
+Just run the following commands to install python-pip and flask:

 * sudo apt-get install python-pip
 * sudo pip install flask

-(More instructions on running the DIMAC Flask app coming soon...)

 # DIMAC Documentation, Help, and other Information